marekq/ec2-dns-monitor/readme.md

 - Deploy and trigger automatically whenever an AWS Config rule triggers a tag change on EC2.
 This would indicate the script needs to rerun again and check if there are new/changed DNS tags set on one of the instances, meaning the DNS record the user sets becomes available in a few seconds after the instance launches.
 - Automatically deploy the correct IAM roles for the Lambda function so that the user doesn't have to do so.
 - Automatically deploy the AWS Config rule and the SNS topic for the user using CloudFormation.
-- Write an "FQDN" tag to the EC2 instance for which a DNS record was created, so the user knows what the public DNS name is.
+- Write the full "FQDN" tag to the EC2 instance once a DNS record was created, so the user knows what the public DNS name is.

 Contact